joaopauloschuler/neural-api/examples/VisualAutoencoder/README.md

 <p><img src="../../docs/autoencoder_small.png"></img></p>

 Autoencoders have 2 pieces: an **encoder** and a **decoder**.
 In this example, the encoder encodes an image from the [TinyImageNet dataset](https://paperswithcode.com/dataset/tiny-imagenet) with 64x64x3 pixels (12,228 numbers per image) into a 4x4x128 representation (2,048 numbers per image).
+Then, the decoder transforms the 4x4x128 representation back to 64x64x3 pixels.
 The neural network is trained to produce an output that matches the input image.

 This is how the **encoder** is implemented:
 ```